Talk to a lawyer @499

 Lane Segregation for Different Payment Modes

-• Hybrid Lanes: These lanes provide both and help with flexibility for users.
+• Hybrid Lanes: These lanes accommodate both cash and FASTag payments, providing flexibility for users and ensuring efficient processing of all payment types.